moliver28/research-handbook/content/handbook/product/ai/ai-feature-benchmarks.md

 ## Things to Avoid

-- Favoring academic benchmarks over real-world usage
+- Over-relying on academic benchmarks that don't reflect real-world usage
 - Spending excessive time on evaluations before validating product-market fit
-- Using complex evaluation frameworks that slow down iteration
+- Using complex evaluation frameworks or processes that slow down iteration
-- Neglecting to measure long-term impact on user workflows and productivity
+- Getting tied up in overly rigid evaluation procedures that hinder agility and rapid improvement

 ## Best Practices